rob-blackbourn/jetblack-negoriate-stream/README.md

 ### Client

-A synchronous Python echo client using sockets.
+This is an example of a Python client using the synchronous `NegotiateStream` class.
+Note the call to `authenticate_as_client` before reading and writing.

 ```python
 import socket